 The U.S. Department of Homeland Security (DHS) is creating a new program called Resilience STAR™ to build and retrofit homes that are more disaster-resistant.
 The first phase of the Pilot Project will focus on single-family homes in hurricane-prone communities.
-The deadline for submitting applications was January 21, and the review process is currently underway.
-The locations for the Pilot Projects will be announced soon.
-Read more about Resilience STAR™ below.

-The Resilience STAR™ Home Pilot will test the concept of forming a voluntary partnership with the private sector to identify and designate residential homes that have been built or retrofitted using existing “code-plus” construction techniques and industry standards that have been scientifically proven to reduce deaths, injuries, human suffering, economic losses and property caused by disasters.
+The Resilience STAR™ Home Pilot will test the concept of forming a voluntary partnership with the private sector to identify and designate residential homes that have been built or retrofitted using existing “code-plus” construction techniques and industry standards that have been scientifically proven to reduce deaths, injuries, human suffering, economic losses and property damage caused by disasters.

 Resilience STAR™ Home Pilot Project FAQs

 The Resilience STAR™ initiative, piloted by the U.S. Department of Homeland Security (DHS), recognizes homes that are voluntarily built or remodeled to include design features that are both affordable and scientifically proven to enhance resilience to make the homes more resistant to specific natural hazards.